Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Flavor and spectator corrections

 Further, we have introduced counter-terms in the Boltzmann equations~\eqref{eq:BEs} that take into account potential effects of the above processes.
 Once they reach equilibrium, the following expressions drive the corresponding off-diagonal terms in $\Delta_{\alpha\beta}$ to zero,

-where the sigmoid function $sig(z,z^{x}_{\rm dec})$ activates the above counter-terms, at times $z^{x}_{\rm dec}$ when the lepton Yukawa interactions $x=\mu,\tau$ fall into equilibrium.
-The times $z^{x}_{\rm dec}$ are obtained by the modified flavor condition Eq.~\eqref{eq:newFlavorCond}.
+where the sigmoid function $sig(z,z^{x}_{\rm dec})$ activates the above counter-terms, at times $z^{x}_{\rm dec}$ when the lepton Yukawa interactions $x=\mu,\tau$ fall into equilibrium.\footnote{Conventionally, the evolution of dynamical quantities is described in terms of the dimensionless variable $z=M_{\Delta}/T$, where $T$ denotes the temperature of the Universe and $M_{\Delta}$ the mass of the decaying particle, here the scalar triplet.
+The advantage is that a lepton asymmetry is typically generated when the particle of interest becomes non-relativistic, thus, when $z\sim 1$.
+When carrying an index $x$, $z_{x}$ refers to a characteristic time, or equivalently, temperature $T_{x}$, when a certain reaction becomes relevant/irrelevant.} The times $z^{x}_{\rm dec}$ are obtained by the modified flavor condition Eq.~\eqref{eq:newFlavorCond}.
 Note that the temperatures obtained from Eq.~\eqref{eq:leptonYukawa} are still necessary requirements.